+Program: Management Co-op

-Program: Accounting Work Term: One Report Name: Developing My Core Skills Updated: April 12th, 2017
+Work Term: One

+Report Name: Developing My Core

+Skills Updated: March 3, 2023

 Work Term Report Topic

 Your co-op work term is designed to give you practical exposure to and experience in the discipline that you are studying.
 It also ensures that you are "thinking" about what you are learning, not just "doing" your work.
 The first work term will allow development in crucial areas, such as, general business practices, your area of specialization, and transferrable and/or soft skills.